 My name is Manue, and I am a writer, storyteller and journalist living on unceded Dja Dja Wurrung Country.

 I went to university because it seemed like a good idea, and they gave me a degree when I finished, which was very generous.
 It was a bachelor's in Communications (Journalism) from RMIT.
 It was a good place for me to hone my communication skills, and I learned the art of hard news writing, radio presenting, video producing and how to choose the best place for lunch in the city depending on how long my break was between classes.

 I have had the privilege of using said skills for organizations like JOY 94.9, RRR, Oxfam Australia, ACCLAIM Magazine, The Organziation for World Peace, Conversation at the Crossroads and the Australian Conservation Foundation.
-I also worked as a model which was a great way for me to explore my gender identity through fashion and that's why I have some pretty fancy photos of myself on this website.
 I was completing a Masters of International Relations at Melbourne Uni when the pandemic hit and brought my attention to the impact of my surrounding on me i.e. where are all the damn trees!

 Please reach out via the form below for any freelance web design, social media content creation, digital storytelling, photo and video campaigns.

 HoMie Reborn Series for Melbourne Fashion Week